pyralog/pyralog/CLIENT_PARTITIONING_PATTERNS.md

 │      Only one page needed regardless of VLSN count!         │ │                                                             │
 │  Winner: Fixed-Size Mmap (smallest!
 4 KB constant) ✅       │
-│          Sparse Append (8 KB, but grows with writes)        │ │          Bitmap: 250,000x larger!                           │
+│          Obelisk Sequencer (8 KB, but grows with writes)        │ │          Bitmap: 250,000x larger!                           │
 │                                                             │
 └─────────────────────────────────────────────────────────────┘